Motorola Edge 60

 • Resolution is 1220 x 2712 px on Motorola Edge 60 and 720 x 1604 px on Realme C75 5G.

-• HDR10 support is available on Motorola Edge 60 but not available on Realme C75 5G.
+• HDR10 and HDR10+ support is present on Motorola Edge 60 but not available on Realme C75 5G.

 • Geekbench 6 multi-core score is 2932 on Motorola Edge 60 and 2012 on Realme C75 5G.